Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 ### Query 2 — Identify the Attacker IP

-*I used this to confirm which IP was responsible — high count from a single IP means automated or targeted exploitation.*
+*Extracts the source IP and summarises request counts — a high count from a single IP indicates automated or targeted exploitation.*

 ```kql
 ApacheHTTPServer_CL